readium/webpub-manifest/extensions/divina.md

 ## 1. Introduction

-The goal of this document is to provide a profile dedicated to visual narratives for the [Readium Web Publication Manifest](https://readium.org/webpub-manifest) that will cover the following requirements:
+The goal of this document is to provide a profile dedicated to visual narratives for the [Readium Web Publication Manifest](https://readium.org/webpub-manifest).

-- list the different components of a visual narrative
-- support multiple resolutions, image formats and/or languages for each visual element of a narrative
-- provide guided navigation (also called panel by panel navigation in the case of comics)

 While the Digital Visual Narrative Manifest is technically a profile of the Readium Web Publication Manifest, it has its own media type in order to maximize compatibilty with dedicated apps: `application/divina+json`.